Mental Health And Depression: How To Help A Friend With Depression

 Give them the opportunity to talk (when they’re ready)

-A friend who is experiencing depression might want you to be in their life but might not be ready to talk about their condition.
+A friend who is experiencing depression might want you to be in their life, but might not be ready to talk about their condition.
 If that's the case, then following their lead can help you avoid making them feel worse.
 If they haven’t brought up their mental health to you, but you suspect they’re experiencing depression, consider saying something like, "I feel like you're going through a difficult time right now.
 Do you want to talk about it?"
 It can also help to pick the right time and place to bring it up.
-Be tactful about discussing things in mixed company.
+Be tactful when discussing things in a mixed company.

 If they feel like opening up to you, then you might say something like "that must be hard" or "I'm always here if you want to talk”.
-You might have the urge to give them advice, but it's best not to if unsolicited.
+You might have the urge to give them advice, but it's best not to if it's unsolicited.
 It's far better to listen actively.
 If they want feedback from you, they will ask for it, but they may only want you to be a sounding board.

 Avoid dismissing their feelings

-People experiencing depression generally want to feel better; but depression can make it hard for them to address their symptoms.
+People experiencing depression generally want to feel better, but depression can make it hard for them to address their symptoms.
 You may unknowingly make your friend feel worse if you say things like "forget about it" or "try harder”.
 That's generally not the way depression works, and sentiments like these can invalidate their feelings.
 Instead, you can say something like, “I’m so sorry you’re going through this, but I’m here to help you in whatever ways I can”.

 Empathize with them (but avoid comparing your situations)